 Whether you’re interested in traditional Christmas festivities or want to have a magical night out, here are some of the unmissable experiences of Paris in December.

 What can you do in Paris in December?

 Paris is a city that never sleeps and the Christmas season makes Paris even more enchanting.
 Parisians love to celebrate the holidays.
 Festivities are everywhere from expensive department stores to outdoor markets, from casual cafes to grandiose monuments.

-The general atmosphere of Paris in December is one of giving and joy, it is one of the best things about visiting this time of year.
-There are many things that you can do during your visit to Paris in December, such as partake in the festive events, eat seasonal food while admiring the Christmas decorations while strolling through Parisian streets.
+The general atmosphere in December is one of giving and joy, it is one of the best things about visiting this time of year.
+There are many things to do in Paris in December, such as partake in the festive events, and eat seasonal food while admiring the Christmas decorations while strolling through Parisian streets.

 Go ice skating

 During the winter season (late November through January), temporary ice rinks are set up all over the city.
 Ice skate at the Christmas Market in Tuileries and some of the iconic venues such as Grand Palais, the rooftop of Galeries Lafayette, on the first level of the Eiffel Tower and Trocadéro.
 What could be more romantic or more fun than ice skating at the Eiffel Tower?
 (P.S. they all have skate rentals available, no need to pack!)

 - Grand Palais des Glaces: The biggest rink in Paris continues to operate until January 9th.

 - Champ De Mars is a small “village” near the Eiffel Tower.
 You can skate there until the end of January.

 - La Defénce: It opens in winter and stays up until January 14th.